 When the cold and flu season hits, and symptoms of a cold or flu knock on your door, a hot cup of tea can be the comfort you sorely need.
+As a warm beverage, tea helps relieve cold and flu symptoms by soothing your throat and providing comfort.
 Not only does the warmth of the tea help soothe a sore throat, but the tea contains potent compounds that can help ease cold symptoms.
+However, not all teas are equally effective for cold and flu relief—some offer specific benefits that can better support your recovery.
 Let’s venture into this beneficial brew and find the best teas for a cold or flu.

 How does tea help during cold or flu?